gdmoney/network-automation-github-actions/README.md

 ## Project Overview
 Network automation framework based on the following **[GitOps](https://www.gitops.tech/)** principles:
-- **GitHub** is assumed to be the [Single Source of Truth](https://en.wikipedia.org/wiki/Single_source_of_truth) - everything related to the application and the environment is documented here
+- **GitHub** is assumed to be the [Single Source of Truth](https://en.wikipedia.org/wiki/Single_source_of_truth) - all data related to the application and the environment is documented here
 - all device configurations are defined as `code` and stored in a [distributed version control system](https://en.wikipedia.org/wiki/Distributed_version_control) repository
 - configuration files are in **raw format** and use a [declarative](https://en.wikipedia.org/wiki/Declarative_programming) language syntax to describe the **desired** system state
 - all configuration changes are initiated via **Git** and are implemented programmatically via **GitHub Actions**